tozny/rancher-lets-encrypt/README.md

 ## Requirements

 - DNS control of domain names (ability to create host.subdomain.domain.com records to point to Rancher IP)
-- Front-end load balancer exposing port 80 to the internet for Let's Encrypt verification
+- Front-end load balancer exposing a privileged port (less than 1024) to the internet for Let's Encrypt verification
 - This Rancher service

 ## How to use

 Create a front end load balancer (or use the one in `traffic-manager` directory).
-If you are making one, you need to make sure it is a L7 HTTP load balancer on port 80.
+If you are making one, you need to make sure it is a L7 HTTP load balancer on your chosen privileged port.
 This way the load balancer can redirect /.well-known/\* traffic to the `letsencrypt-nginx` container for verification.
 You can then route all other traffic to your normal HTTP services.
 This way only during verification does traffic get directed to the `letsencrypt-nginx` container.

 #### Rancher Compose